circus-tent/circus/docs/source/configuration.rst

     **debug**
         If set to True, all Circus stout/stderr daemons are redirected to circusd stdout/stderr (default: False)
-    **respawn**
-        If set to False, the processes handled by a watcher will not be respawned automatically. (default: True)

 watcher:NAME - as many sections as you want